 Many people consider living in Solo cheaper than anywhere else in Indonesia.
 The living cost is about IDR 2,000,000 (no more than USD 200) per month for one person’s living which covers housing, meals, local transportation, and other daily necessities.

-There are a lot of housing accomodation choices which suit all lifestyle and could be considered low-budget.
-Either you wish to live downtown or in the popular student suburbs such as Jalan Surya, Gang Kabut, Ngoresan, and Gulon, you will just be a short walk, ojek or a bus ride away from campus.
+Here are numerous housing options that suit all lifestyles and can be considered low-budget.
+You can live downtown or in popular student suburbs such as Jalan Surya, Gang Kabut, Ngoresan, and Gulon, which are only a short walk, ojek, or bus ride from campus.

 There are various forms of transport available to take you to campus.
-You can choose ojek (motorcycle taxi), campus bus, or just go on foot, since convenient sidewalks are available in all campus area.
+You can choose ojek (motorcycle taxi), campus bus, or go on foot since convenient sidewalks are available in all campus areas.
 The price of taking ojek starts from IDR 5,000; it depends on the distance you will reach.
-Meanwhile, if you take the campus bus you can just pay some money on a voluntary basis, but normally students pay IDR 1,000 or 2,000.
-If you intend to live around the city centre, far from the campus, Batik Solo Trans bus will always be ready to take you to the campus.
+Meanwhile, if you take the campus bus, you can pay some money voluntarily, but typically students pay IDR 1,000 or 2,000.
+If you intend to live around the city center, far from the campus, Batik Solo Trans bus will always be ready to take you to the campus.
 You would only need to take one bus ride to get to the campus.

-For those of you who are in a hurry and in need for an instant and fast mode of transportation, you could download Go-jek application, which is technically the Uber version of motorcycle taxi.
-Go-jek fare may start from IDR 4,000/km, and it could travel up to 25 km.
+If you’re in a hurry and need a quick and easy mode of transportation, you could download the Go-jek app, which is technically the Uber version of a motorcycle taxi.
+Go-jek fares start at IDR 4,000/km and can travel up to 25 kilometers.